LucassAbm/LucassAbm/README.md

 ### About me 😁

 Hi there! 👋
-My name is Lucas Augusto and I'm a CS student at CEFET/RJ 🖥️📖
+My name is Lucas Augusto Barbosa Marinho and I'm a CS student at CEFET/RJ 🖥️📖

 I'm from Rio de Janeiro, Brazil 🇧🇷.